OpenRCT2/OpenRCT2/readme.md

 # 3 Contributing
+OpenRCT2 uses the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+If you are implementing a new feature or logic from the original game, please branch off and perform pull requests to **develop**.
+If you are fixing a bug for the next release, please branch off and perform pull requests to the correct release branch. **master** only contains tagged releases, you should never branch off this.

 ## 3.1 Decompiling
 Experience with reverse engineering and x86 assembly is necessary to decompile the original game.
 [IDA 5.0](https://www.hex-rays.com/products/ida/support/download_freeware.shtml) is currently being used to disassemble and analyze the game.
 You are welcome to contribute to the process by taking an undecompiled procedure, disassembling it, and rewriting it in C. For more information and the latest IDA database, contact IntelOrca.